 I am an Instructor in the department of Philosophy and Religion at Christopher Newport University, and doctoral candidate in philosophy at the University of Missouri, where I will defend my dissertation on the nature and value of (egocentric/structural/) perspectival epistemic rationality later this summer.
 More about that and further projects on the research page, and at Academia.edu and ResearchGate.

 In the fall of 2014 I started Virtual Dissertation Groups as a way for philosophy students working on their dissertations to get helpful feedback and discussion on their work from peers in other departments.

-Apart from philosophy (and sometimes not so apart) I’m interested in etiquette (especially Miss Manners), film (especially Stanley Kubrick), and baseball.
+Apart from philosophy (and sometimes not so apart) I’m interested in etiquette (especially Miss Manners), film (especially Stanley Kubrick), power/weightlifting, and baseball.
 No matter what happens in life I can be happy, having witnessed my beloved St. Louis Cardinals win Game 7 of the 2011 World Series.
 No matter what happens in life I cannot be fully happy, having sold my Game 6 tickets to help pay for the Game 7 tickets.
-When teaching, I routinely use this transaction to illustrate the distinction between good/bad and praiseworthy/blameworthy.
+When teaching, I use this decision to illustrate the distinction between an act being good/bad and praiseworthy/blameworthy.